+What is xylitol?
 The ingredient “xylitol” is coming up more and more on food labels.
 If you like to read food labels and do that as part of your shopping, you may have noticed xylitol in the list of ingredients.
-Manufacturers say it's all natural, but that does not necessarily mean it is healthy.
+Manufacturers say xylitol benefits are all natural, but that does not necessarily mean it is healthy.
 Sometimes all natural sounds healthy.

-I get asked often whether xylitol is healthy, or if it is dangerous to our health.
+I get asked often whether there are healthy xylitol benefits, or if it is dangerous to our health.
 The research I have done on the Internet is not clear about this product.
 There is no simple, or straight forward answer.
 I have done a lot of research, and I have come to this conclusion:

 The use of xylitol may be beneficial for oral health, but it is not safe for consumption in large amounts.